 One popular area around Las Vegas is the Summerlin development.
 Summerlin is a planned community on the west side of the big city with easy access to the McCarran International Airport and the Strip.
 Sun City Summerlin, a Del Webb community, is Las Vegas’s largest age-restricted community with over 7,700 homes.

-The Phoenix area is home to 62 active adult communities including Sun City, the largest active adult community in Arizona and the second-largest in the U.S. With 27,000 residences, the community is almost its own city and includes 11 golf courses, 19 shopping centers, and seven recreation centers.
+The Phoenix area is home to 87 active adult communities including Sun City, the largest active adult community in Arizona and the second-largest in the U.S. With over 27,000 residences, the community is its own city and includes 11 golf courses, 19 shopping centers, and seven recreation centers.

 Although not typically thought of as a retirement state, Colorado also offers low humidity with a fluctuating climate.
 Since it is not the desert, Colorado experiences a variation in seasons while remaining relatively light on humidity.
 Denver is one of the least humid cities in the U.S. and has on average 245 sunny days a year, even in the snowy winter.
 With the varied climate, retirees can ski or snowshoe in the winter, hike in the summer, and enjoy the scenic Rocky Mountains any time of year.
 Retirees have the added benefit that Social Security and retirement income are only partially taxed, and the state's property taxes are also low.